syncfusion-content/javascript-docs/js/Chart/Exporting.md

 4.Host the MVC application in your server and get the link for exporting action method
 Example: http://js.syncfusion.com/ExportingServices/api/JSChartExport/ExcelExport

-5.For passing client data to server side, you need to call **export** method and should pass export type (either image or excel) and server-side **URL** as an argument.
-The third argument of export method is a Boolean property which specifies whether current chart should be exported or all charts in page should be exported.
+5.For passing client data to server-side, you need to call the **export** method and should pass export type (either image or excel) and server-side **URL** as an argument.
+The third argument of the export method is a Boolean property that specifies whether the current chart should be exported or all charts in page should be exported.

 {% highlight html %}